Is your agency struggling to close SEO leads?

 Adding client logos is another great way to give a quick sales pitch.

 Timeline for results is also important here.
-This generally remains the same for us, but it still communicates (on paper) how long results take.
+You can use a timeline maker for communicating (on paper) how long the results will take.
 We generally estimate traffic increases on past client history.

 I’m not going to tell you how to price your agreements, that’s on you.